DarrellLaycock/Cats_FTW/README.md

 pm> update-database
 ```

- - The above command will add some cat fact to the database table CatFacts.
+ - The above command will add some cat facts to the database table CatFacts.
- - When you start the project, up to 200 cat images will be added to the database table CatImages from the https://thecatapi.com.
+ - When you start the project, up to 200 cat images will be added to the database table CatImages from the api https://thecatapi.com.